MostlyAdequate/mostly-adequate-guide/ch2.md

 };
 ```

 Here, the function wrapper around `hi` in `greeting` is completely redundant.
 Why?
 Because functions are *callable* in JavaScript.
 When `hi` has the `()` at the end it will run and return a value.
 When it does not, it simply returns the function stored in the variable.
-Just to be sure, have a look-see:
+Just to be sure, have a look yourself:

 ```js